wbing-xu/SoccerFieldMapData/README.md

 Key options:
 - `--wiki-workers`: concurrent Wikipedia lookups to speed up enrichment while staying polite.
 - `--max-attempts`, `--backoff`, `--backoff-cap`, `--timeout`: tune anti-scraping resilience and retry behaviour.
+- `--csv`: path to the incrementally written CSV output; existing rows are deduplicated so restarts only append new fields.
-- `--max-pages`: stop early for spot checks; progress is always saved in SQLite tables.
+- `--max-pages`: stop early for spot checks; progress is always saved in SQLite tables and the CSV is flushed on every row.
 - HTTP requests include rotating User-Agents, Referer headers, and an automatic warmup visit to the homepage to pick up cookies; 404s on the listing endpoint are suppressed and treated as end-of-data rather than hard failures.

 The database stores:
 - `fields` table: name, address (required), coordinates, inferred area (square metres), pitch count, and Wikipedia source info.
 - `progress` table: tracks the last listing page processed to enable resuming.

-Outputs are written immediately to the database after each field; retries/backoff and graceful interrupt handling prevent unexpected crashes.
+Outputs are written immediately to both the SQLite database and the CSV after each field; retries/backoff and graceful interrupt handling prevent unexpected crashes.